- This event has passed.

 May 7, 2:30 PM - 4:00 PM

-Professor Emeritus Ronald W. Haase, who taught architecture for twenty years at the University of Florida, will share his experience of transitioning from the college teaching environment to creating fiction while incorporating his respect and knowledge of architecture.
-Haase will explore the good, the bad, and the surprising of self-publishing.
-His book, Classic Cracker: Florida’s Wood-frame Vernacular Architecture, won the 1993 LoPresti Award for excellence in art publishing.
+Professor Emeritus Ronald W. Haase, who taught architecture for twenty years at the University of Florida, shared his experience of transitioning from the college teaching environment to creating fiction, while incorporating his respect for and knowledge of architecture.
+In his presentation, Haase explored with good humor the good, the bad, and the surprising of self-publishing.

-In his retirement, Ron Haase is writing fiction with the same sense of structure and design.
-His hybrid first novel, The Last House, incorporates the journey of a husband and wife and their love of building four houses, examining more fully the cracker-style architecture of Florida.
+In retirement, Haase is writing fiction with the same sense of structure and design.
+His hybrid first novel, The Last House, incorporates the journey of a husband and wife and their love of building houses, examining four different regional architectures of Florida.
 The decades’ long journey introduces the reader to the ghosts of several notable Floridians who come along in support of the ride.
-Readers appreciating fine pen and ink drawings will enjoy viewing and studying Haase’s architectural designs illustrating the book.
+Readers appreciating fine pen-and-ink drawings will enjoy viewing and studying Haase’s architectural designs illustrating the book.
 Haase is a Fellow in the American Institute of Architects.